lllllllllwith10ls/Complex-Puzzles/README.md

-# Complex-Tetrahedron
+# Complex-Puzzles
-Simple Implementation of the complex face-turning tetrahedron puzzle
+Simple Implementation of some complex face-turning puzzles.
+Currently includes the tetrahedron and the triangular prism